intjelic/python-sfml/doc/source/api/graphics.rst

       For render windows, this function is typically used to find which point (or object) is located below the mouse cursor.

-      This version uses a custom view for calculations, see the other overload of the function to use the current view of the render target.
+      It uses a custom view for calculations if provided, otherwise, it uses the current view of the render target.

+      :param sfml.system.Vector2 point: Point to convert, relative to the render target
+      :param sfml.graphics.View view: The view to use for converting the point
+      :return: The converted point, in "world" units
+      :rtype: :class:`sfml.system.Vector2`

    .. py:method:: draw(drawable[, states])